Analysis of Gradient Descent with Varying Step Sizes using Integral Quadratic Constraints: Analysis with Varying Step Sizes

+In this section, we describe our approach to solve Problems \ref{problem:CR} and \ref{problem:NA} for gradient descent with a varying step size, using Integral Quadratic Constraints.
+This involves considering the algorithm \eqref{eq:gd-noisy} as a linear, parameter-varying (LPV) system.
+In Section \ref{sec:Varying-CR}, we present our main result on the convergence rate for the noise-free gradient method with a varying step size.
+In Section \ref{sec:Varying-NA}, we consider gradient descent affected by a noisy gradient and present our main result on noise amplification.
+Finally, Section \ref{sec:Implementation} provides details on numerical implementations for our results.

-One of the most common methods to incorporate varying step sizes in optimization algorithms is using a line search \cite{NW2006}.
-The Armijo line search \cite{LA66} and the Wolfe line search \cite{PW69} are two popular examples of this technique.
-In our setup, we assume that a line search has been carried out, and produces a step size $\alpha$ at each time step $k$, that satisfies the following condition:
+A line search is one of the most common methods leading to an optimization algorithm with varying step sizes \cite{NW2006, LA66, PW69}.
+In our setup, we assume that a line search has been carried out, and produces a step size at each time step $k$, denoted $\alpha_k$.
+Moreover, we assume that the step size satisfies the following condition:

-where $c > 0$ is some constant.
+where $c \geq 1$ is some constant characterizing the interval $\mathcal{A} = [\underline{\alpha}, \overline{\alpha}]$.
 In other words, the step size $\alpha$ is not constant in time, but takes a value in this interval at each time step $k$.
-The rationale behind this approach is that a gridding approach can be used between these bounds to analyze convergence rates.
+This interval is also geometrically centered about the popular step size choice $\alpha = 1/L$.
 While conditions on the step size after carrying out a Wolfe line search can be derived, the resulting bounds can be too conservative to be useful, particularly for high condition numbers.